svin24/svin24.github.io/content/blog/The-next-chat-app.md

 integrations, adds a tremendous amount of value and longevity to a system.
-A chat app which has only one implementation and a private protocol can only ever meet the needs that its developers (1) foresee, (2) care about, and (3) have the capacity to address; thus, a protocol cannot be ubiquitous.
+A chat app which has only one implementation and a private protocol can only ever meet the needs that its developers (1) foresee, (2) care about, and (3) have the capacity to address; thus, such a protocol cannot be ubiquitous.
 I would also recommend that this protocol is not needlessly stapled to the beached whale that is the web: *maybe* JSON can come, but if it's served with HTTP polling to appease our Android overlords I will be very cross with you.
 JSON also offers